fpivetti/Spring-Data-Redis-Cache/README.md

 • A list of product recommendations for the specified product, as described in the recommendation service
 ```

-In this tutorial we will skip the different steps to generate skeleton code for our project, and we will focus on how to
+In this tutorial we will skip the different steps to generate the skeleton code for our project, and we will focus our attention
-implement a caching system using Redis as a cache provider.
-But despite this, the full source code is available in the GitHub
+on how to implement a caching system using Redis as a cache provider.
+But despite this, the full source code is available
-repository, so you can consult it anytime.
+in the GitHub repository, so you can consult it anytime.

 ## Getting started